MIPS/mips-ae-pylib-refactor/README.md

 ### ❓ **Common Issues**

 **Q: "No credentials found" error**
-A: Run `uv run atlasexplorer/atlasexplorer.py configure` to set up authentication
+A: Run `atlasexplorer configure` to set up authentication (after cloning and installing)

 **Q: Installation or dependency errors**
-A: The project uses modern `uv` dependency management.
-Make sure you have `uv` installed and use:
+A: Clone the repository first: `git clone https://github.com/MIPS/mips-ae-pylib.git` then `cd mips-ae-pylib && uv sync && uv pip install -e .`

-   - `uv sync --group notebooks` (installs everything including Jupyter)
+**Q: Import errors when running examples**
-   - `uv run jupyter notebook` (runs Jupyter in the project environment)
+A: Make sure you've installed the package: `uv pip install -e .` from the cloned repository

-**Q: Import errors when running notebooks**
+**Q: ModuleNotFoundError: No module named 'atlasexplorer'**
-A: Make sure you installed with notebook support: `uv sync --group notebooks`
+A: Install the package first from the cloned repository: `uv pip install -e .`

-**Q: Jupyter notebook won't start**
+**Q: Command not found: 'atlasexplorer'**
-A: Use `uv run jupyter notebook` to run within the project environment
+A: Make sure you've installed the package with `uv pip install -e .` from the cloned repository

 **Q: Experiment takes too long**
 A: Multicore experiments take 2-5 minutes.
 Single-core takes 30-60 seconds.